 In June 2014, in connection with our entering into a facility agreement, we issued to Deerfield Private Design Fund III, L.P., or Deerfield, a warrant, or the Deerfield Warrant, to purchase 14,423,076 shares of Series D redeemable convertible preferred stock at an exercise price of \$0.78 per share, which is exercisable until June 2, 2024.
 Upon completion of our initial public offering, the Deerfield Warrant automatically converted into a warrant to purchase 120,192 shares of our common stock at an exercise price of \$93.60 per share.
 According to the terms of the Deerfield Warrant, in no event may Deerfield exercise this warrant if such exercise would result in Deerfield beneficially owning more than 4.985% of the then issued and outstanding shares of our common stock.
 This exercise limitation may not be waived and any purported exercise that is inconsistent with this exercise limitation is null and void.
-This exercise limitation will not apply to any exercise made immediately prior to a change of control transaction.
-If Deerfield is only able to exercise the Deerfield Warrant for a limited number of shares due to this exercise limitation, the Deerfield Warrant could subsequently become exercisable to purchase the remainder of the shares as a result of a variety of events.
-This could occur, for example, if we issue more shares or Deerfield sells some of its existing shares.
-The Deerfield Warrant includes a net exercise provision and contains provisions for the adjustment of the exercise price and the number of shares issuable upon the exercise of the warrant in the event of certain stock dividends, stock splits, recapitalizations, reclassifications and consolidations.
-Under the Deerfield Warrant, Deerfield also has the right to demand upon the occurrence of specified events, including a merger, asset sale or other change of control transaction, that we redeem the Deerfield Warrant top a cash amount equal to the Black-Scholes value of the portion of the Deerfield Warrant to be redeemed.
-If Deerfield chooses not t
+This exercise limitation will not a change of control transaction.
+If Deerfield is only able to exercise the Deerfield Warrant for a limited number of shares due to this exercise limitation, the Deerfield Sussequently become exercisele to purchase the remainder of the shares as a result of a variety of events.
+This could occur, for example, if we issue more shares issuable upon the exercise of the warrant in the event of certain stock dividends, stock splits, recapitalizations, reclassifications and consolidations.
+Under the Deerfield Warrant for a cash amount equal to the Black-Scholes value of the portion of the Deerfield Warrant to be redeemed.
+If Deerfield chooses not to redeem the Deerfield Warrant upon the occurrence of succise or successor entity assumes in writing all our obligations under both the Deerfield Warrant tore and sput to the poerfield Warrant to be redeemed.
+If Deerfield warrant and the Deerfield Warrant and the Deerfield Warrant to provide so not to redeem the Deerfield Warrant to provide so perfield warrant or a successor entity assumes in writing all our obligations under both the Deerfie